 A revolutionary design

 Seidler’s design for the Rose Seidler House overturned virtually every convention of suburban architecture in Australia.
-Rather than facing to the street, the house sits back from Clissold Road in the centre of the block.
-Six external doors give each room easy access to a related outdoor area: timber sundeck, flagged terrace, play area and service area, while each room, with the exception of the main bathroom, has a view onto the bushland.
+Rather than facing to the street, the house sits back from Clissold Road in the centre of the rugged bushland site.
+Six external doors give easy access to an outdoor area, while each room, with the exception of the bathrooms, has a view onto the bushland.
 In the service areas, glass extends up from waist height.
-In other areas, floor to ceiling glass allows panoramic views of the surrounding bushland, producing giant green murals during the day and at night, giant black mirrors or textured walls when the curtains were drawn.
+In other areas, floor to ceiling glass allows panoramic views of the surrounding bushland, producing giant green views during the day while at night the curtains were drawn.

-The floor plan was equally radical.
-The house is divided into two distinct zones – the living or public areas and the sleeping or private areas – linked by a transitional zone of a central playroom, stairs and sundeck that can be used to extend either public or private areas, depending on the occasion.
-Instead of conventional walls, a series of flexible dividers allow spaces to be reconfigured, while the kitchen servery, fireplace and key pieces of furniture help to define the changing focus and function of a space.
+The floor plan was equally modern.
+The house is divided into two distinct zones – the living or public areas and the sleeping or private areas – linked by a transitional zone of a central playroom, stairs and terrace that can be used to extend either public or private areas, depending on the occasion.
+Instead of conventional walls, there are flexible dividers: an internal curtain which allows the playroom space to be isolated from or connected to the surrounding rooms, and the bedrooms off the playroom have sliding access doors, while the kitchen servery, fireplace and key pieces of furniture help to define the changing focus and function of a space.

-Seidler’s unconventional design also challenged established building practices and methods.
-The approval and building processes were fraught with delays and minor disagreements – even finding a builder prepared to undertake such a house was problematic, while building materials were still in short supply following World War II.
+The house experienced huge delays in construction because building materials were still in short supply following World War II.
 ‘There was formwork lying constructed here ready for the floor to be concreted that was sitting here for months.
 [You] couldn’t get any reinforcing steel we had to beg from this outfit and that outfit ...
 I remember going around in the car, my mother’s car, to try and get a few bricks for this fireplace.
-No bricks were available and you begged somebody for six bricks from this yard [and] another eight from another one’.5
+No bricks were available and you begged somebody for six bricks from this yard [and] another eight from another one’.4

 [The local council] said: you’ve got two bathrooms and only one of them has got a window.
 I said: no that’s not right, they both have windows.
 Where’s the window, where’s the window? ... you explain the plan to the local building inspector, he didn’t realise there was a window sticking out of the roof on top – a skylight.
 Oh is that it?
 He was trying to find rules that forbid that kind of thing ... but he didn’t get very far with me, so it got approved.